rasmusab/officialcocktails/officialcocktails.com/content/cocktails/fernandito.md

 ![](/cocktail-images/fernandito.jpeg)

-## Directions for how to make a Fernandito
+## Directions for how to make the Fernandito

 1. Fill a double old-fashioned glass with ice.
 2. Pour in 5 cl Fernet-Branca into the glass.